chrislessard/chrislessard.github.io/_posts/2016-03-25-the-importance-of-rigour.md

 The paradox is easy to spot.
 If the barber shaves himself, then he will have broken his own rule by shaving a man who shaves himself.
 If he must not shave himself, however, he is then forced by his own rule again to shave himself, as he now fits the criteria.
 This chain of reasoning can continue endlessly, hence the paradox.

-The formal explanation of the problem in only a little bit more involved.
+The formal explanation of the problem is only a little bit more involved.
 Consider the following definition:

 <h4 style="text-align:center"> <em> A set is a collection of zero or more distinct objects.</em></h4>